Due to the Covid-19 Pandemic, all lessons are taking place virtually at this time.

-An experienced coach, Ms. Freilich has been teaching privately for nearly fifteen years.
+Mrs. Freilich has been teaching privately for over twenty years.
 She has coached chamber music at Cleveland Heights High School and was on the teaching staff at Dexter and Belleville Public Schools in Michigan.
-Ms. Freilich held the position of Graduate Student Instructor at the University of Michigan.
+Mrs. Freilich held the position of Graduate Student Instructor at the University of Michigan.
 She served on the faculty of Hallahan Catholic Girl’s High School and Kennedy Kendrick High School.
-Melissa is currently Director of the Wissahickon Summer Pops.
-Ms. Freilich maintains a thriving flute studio in the Upper Dublin area.
-He students perform with the Philadelphia Youth Orchestra, the Youth Orchestra of Bucks County, and Delaware County Youth Orchestra the Delaware Valley Young Musicians Orchestra, and have represented their schools in Montco Band, Bux-Mont Honors Band, and PMEA District, Region and State Festivals.
+Melissa formerly directed the Wissahickon Summer Pops.
+Mrs. Freilich maintains a thriving flute studio in the Upper Dublin area.
+Her students perform with the Philadelphia Youth Orchestra, the Youth Orchestra of Bucks County, and Delaware County Youth Orchestra, the Delaware Valley Young Musicians Orchestra, and have represented their schools in Montco Band, Bux-Mont Honors Band, and PMEA District, Region and State Festivals.

 Private lessons are an essential part of a thorough musical education.
 Melissa Freilich is experienced in training flutists and piccolo players ranging from very young beginners to college students and adults.
 Lesson plans and expectations are catered to students’ individual abilities and goals.